uncertainfutures/uncertainfutures.github.io/_theory/theory1.md

 tools:
   - slug: tool-1
     name: tool 1
-    description: Description of tool 1
+    description: Description of tool 1, possibly with references [1,2]
 also_see:
   - permalink: /tools/tool-1/
     name: tool 1